Gillard rolls dice on the Gonski scheme

 Every week since last September, excluding holidays, top government officials have been meeting secretly at various locations around Canberra with two of the nation's most powerful lobby groups to thrash out a deal.
-If it comes off, it will be Prime Minister Julia Gillard's biggest legacy, touching the lives of all Australians for generations to come.

 The faceless negotiators are officials from the Department of Education and Prime Minister and Cabinet, who make up Gillard's schools funding taskforce.
 Delegates of the independent, Catholic as well as the state school sectors, in separate meetings, sit across the table.
 Confidentiality clauses forbid each of the three sectors from conferring with others.

 The deal, just revealed as a $14.5 billion boost to schools funding, represents no less than the biggest overhaul of Australian schooling in 40 years.
 It promises to frame the education experience of every Australian school child from 2014 onwards, no matter what type of school they attend.

 "It's the biggest since Whitlam," says Professor Richard Teese of the University of Melbourne graduate school of education, referring to the 1973-74 introduction of needs-based federal funding for schools under Gough Whitlam's Labor government.

 But whether Gillard's schools plan fulfils its promise now hinges on whether she can get the states to sign up to it, and at what price.
 Even if she can, it's still a few political deals short of the "education revolution" of Labor rhetoric, according to Teese.
 He says bribing private schools and allowing Catholic systems to redistribute money maintains a funding architecture that should be killed off.
 On the other hand, Gillard has brought a focus on educational outcomes that earlier reforms have lacked.